Asalem1999/web-project/README.md

 ==========================================================================================
 <h4 >Overview :</h4>
 It is a website to display all food trucks in public places in Riyadh.
  It contains a collection of different food trucks, and each truck is categorized according to the food it serves.
 But you must register first to see all trucks.
 Also, when you select a specific truck, the rating and location of the truck will appear.
-You can also search the homepage search bar for a specific truck to find it easily.
+You can also search the homepage search bar for a specific truck to find it easily,you can also Contact us via social media to register with us.

  ==========================================================================================
 <h4>Goals  :</h4>